ethersync/ethersync/book/src/git-integration-manual.md

 ### Other peers

 1. Any other peer can then fetch the changes without applying them.
-Note: The changes *are* already applied to their working tree, through Ethersync.
+Note: The changes *are* already applied to their working tree, through Teamtype.

     ```bash
     git fetch